terraform-viettelidc/terraform-provider-vcloud/website/docs/r/security_tag.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: security_tag"
+page_title: "Viettel IDC Cloud: security_tag"
 sidebar_current: "docs-vcd-resource-security-tag"
 description: |-
-Provides a VMware Cloud Director Security Tag resource.
+Provides a Viettel IDC Cloud Security Tag resource.
 This can be used to assign security tag to VMs.
 ---

 # vcd\_security\_tag

-Provides a VMware Cloud Director Security Tag resource.
+Provides a Viettel IDC Cloud Security Tag resource.
 This can be used to assign security tag to VMs.

 Supported in provider *v3.7+* and requires VCD 10.3.0+